FREQUENTLY ASKED QUESTIONS:

 Do I have to have my own transportation every day?

 Transportation is provided by each partner high school.
 Parking permits are available to both first year and second year students, for $30, once all required information has been completed online.
 Apprenticeship, Internship, and Open Enrollment students must provide their own daily transportation.

 What does it cost to attend Auburn Career Center?

 There is no tuition, however, each career technical program has a program fee of $25 per year.
 There is also the cost of a program uniform, and in some cases, tool kits.
 If a student has financial needs and qualifies for free or reduced lunch, the program fee and 2 uniforms will be provided, free of charge.
 A class set of tools will be provided, also, only to be used in the lab.

 Will I earn my high school diploma from Auburn Career Center?

 Students can earn three (3) elective credits each year at Auburn Career Center, which are awarded through the associate school.
 They receive their high school diplomas from their associate high school.
-Upon completion of a career technical program, a student must have good grades, good attendance, and demonstrate competencies in the career program.
-A student will receive a portfolio from Auburn Career Center, which displays a profile of both professional and personal accomplishments.
+A student must have passing grades, good attendance, and demonstrate competencies in the career program to successfully complete their Auburn program.
+Additionally, a student will create an electronic portfolio during their time at Auburn, which will display various professional and personal accomplishments.

 Can I still go to college if I attend Auburn Career Center?